The City and the Pillar: The City and the Pillar Revised

 In 1965, E.P.
 Dutton published Vidal's updated version of The City and the Pillar, titled The City and the Pillar Revised.

 In this version, Vidal removed melodramatic narrative, passages of introspection, and politically offensive language and strove to clarify the intended theme of the work.
 The original edition was divided into two sections: "The City" and "The Pillar"; in the revised edition the narrative is continuous.
 Vidal also significantly changed the storyline in the coda so that Jim rapes Bob instead of murdering him.
 It is commonly believed that the publishers of The City and the Pillar (in its original form) coerced Gore to give the original a cautionary ending, but Gore specifically denied this.

 Derivative works

-It was said by Vidal in a 2006 NPR interview that parts of the dynamic of The City and the Pillar were softened for the public and applied to the script for Ben-Hur which Vidal and others were called in to re-work.
+Vidal said in a 2006 NPR interview that parts of the dynamic of The City and the Pillar were softened for the public and applied to the script for Ben-Hur which Vidal and others were called in to re-work.

+Featured in media

+In the 2022 homoerotic film Dino at the Beach which takes place in the 1960s, the main character is reading a 1950s paperback printing of the novel.
+The placement of the book contributes largely to the themes of discovering one's own homosexuality in the film.